Is Nottingham Safe?

 Conclusion: Is Nottingham Safe?

 Even though Nottingham is the fifth most dangerous major city in the UK, the city’s crime rate has steadily decreased over the last five years.
+To all the person holds question of Is Nottingham safe, this article gives a clear answer.

 If you found this article useful, you can learn more about crime rates in the East Midlands on our News & Insights page.